Dipesh-Kumar1/DS/README.md

 # DS
-learning Arrays from psat few days getting some concept today done some basic question on arrays.
+learning Arrays from past few days getting some concept.
+And done some basic question on arrays.